adrolli/dynamic-local-fonts/README.md

 ## Licence

 This code is Open Source, see LICENSE for more information.
 Check https://fonts.google.com/attribution to check the licenses of the fonts for special usage.

+## Known issues

+I hate Internet Explorer.
+I do not support older browser versions with TTF, SVG and EOT.
+There are only the WOFF and WOFF2 versions included.

+I need only latin fonts.
+For me there was no reason to add other charsets.
+But it should be no problem to add cyrillic, greek, vietnamese or other charsets.
+Fork this repo and add the fonts with additional charsets.
+Adapt your code to select the fonts.
+Hey, it would be nice, if you create a PR for me to add this feature here.

+## Todo

+- Complete the list of fonts
+- Make the child-theme available
+- Write a blogpost about it
+- See what I can do with icon fonts